-For the personal and device security indicator (score 73.18), the majority of respondents also understand the basic ways to secure personal data and devices, such as creating strong passwords, not uploading personal data on social media, backing up data on multiple devices, etc. And for the information and data literacy indicator (score 73.41), the majority of
+For the personal and device security indicator (score 73.18), the majority of respondents also understand the basic ways to secure personal data and devices, such as creating strong passwords, not uploading personal data on social media, backing up data on multiple devices, etc. And for the information and data literacy indicator (score 73.41), the majority of respondents are knowledgeable about how to search for information or data, compare information, seek the truth of information, and store it.
+Over time, literacy activities must be continually conducted and updated to enhance understanding of digital activities, especially in the context of digital transformation.

 Based on the results of the digital readiness assessment, SWOT analysis will be conducted for each domain as the basis for developing future improvement strategies.
 Strengths are positive internal factors that provide a competitive advantage.
 Examples may include technological superiority, strong brand, quality human resources, or efficient production processes.
 Weaknesses are internal factors that are detrimental or limit the organization's capabilities.
 Weaknesses may include lack of resources, weak management, technological limitations, or dependence on a single product or market.
-Opportunities are favorable external factors that can be exploited by the organization.
-Opportunities may include changes in market trends, new technological developments, industry deregulation, or new market growth.
+Opportunities are favorable external factors that can be exploited by Opportunities may include organization. changes in market trends, new technological developments, industry deregulation, or new market growth.
 Threats are external factors that have the potential to harm or hinder the organization's success.
-Threats may include intense competition, regulatory changes, government policy changes, or economic risks.
+Threats may include changes, intense competition, regulatory government policy changes, or economic risks.
 Certainly, here's a SWOT analysis for each domain of digital readiness measurement in the Natuna regency.